rkwitt/rkwitt.github.io/publications.md

 ## 2007

 **Multi-Directional Multi-Resolution Transforms for Zoom-Endoscopy Image Classification**
-R. Kwitt, and A. Uhl
+R. Kwitt and A. Uhl
 *Computer Recognition Systems 2 (Advances in Soft Computing)*
 [Publisher link](https://link.springer.com/chapter/10.1007/978-3-540-75175-5_5) &nbsp;&#183;&nbsp; [Preprint](/media/files/Kwitt07a.pdf)

 **Modeling the Marginal Distributions of Complex Wavelet Coefficient Magnitudes for the Classification of Zoom-Endoscopy Images**
-R. Kwitt, and A. Uhl
+R. Kwitt and A. Uhl
 *MMBIA 2007*
 [Preprint](/media/files/Kwitt07a.pdf)